Clive joins the military to save his country

 Joe had good reason to be on edge, the enemy had attacked a few nights ago and caught the sentries off guard.
 They’d lost too many good soldiers that night before the enemy was persuaded to retreat.

 For months now, there had been rumours about the decimation of lands far away.
-They’d heard about the raping and pillaging taking place and how this determined army destroyed everything before them.
-They heard that they took prisoners and used them for slaves.
-This was the reason all those citizens available in Clive’s homeland had been absorbed, taken from families and their usual tasks, to fight to the end, to protect the Queen and what was theirs.
+They’d heard about the raping and pillaging taking place and how this determined army destroyed everything before them, took prisoners and used them for slaves.
+It was for this reason all the available citizens in Clive’s homeland had been absorbed, taken from families and their usual tasks, to fight to the end, to protect their Queen and country.

 The young soldier re-adjusted the protective armour he’d fashioned using the timber from all the fallen, dead trees, which now scattered the landscape.
 His skills as a carpenter had enabled him to make shields for many of his friends, to protect them from the crude but deadly weapons of their enemies.

 Something caught his eye.
-Holding his breath, he let it go when he saw a tumbleweed leisurely roll on by.
+He held his breath, then let it go when he saw simply a tumbleweed leisurely roll on by.

-Dawn was almost here, the faint pinking of the sky let him know the long night shift was almost over.
+The faint pinking of the sky heralding dawn, let him know the long night shift was almost over.

 He heard another whisper from his friend, Joe.
 “I heard something, Clive.
 I can’t quite see, but...”
 Joe’s voice was cut off mid-sentence.

-There was no reply.
-He moved closer to where his friend was stationed.
+“Joe?”
+No response.
+He moved closer to where his friend had been stationed.
 As he neared, he saw Joe lying on the ground, unmoving.

 Before he could react, Clive was dragged to the floor, his attacker, twice his size, had him by the throat.
-Sweat stung his eyes, dripping down his face, which was now covered with an evil smelling spray.
+His face became wet with an evil smelling spray which stung his eyes.
 He fought for his life, unable to discern what or who was his aggressor.
 All around him seemed to be a whirl of violence and chaos.
 Blood pounded in his ears, deafening him inside his helmet.
 Reaching for his weapon he stabbed his enemy in the heart.
 They both fell to the ground, still entangled.

 Clive lay gasping until able to release himself from the death grip of his attacker.
 He found enough strength to sound the alarm before losing consciousness.